 - 5. The Panel also recognises that individual UoAs do not have firm or rigidly definable boundaries, and that certain aspects of research are naturally inter-disciplinary or span the boundaries between individual UoAs, whether within the Panel or across panels.
 The Panel will adopt the arrangements for assessing inter-disciplinary submissions as set out in paragraphs 39-40 of the General Panel Guidelines. - 6.
-Much research in biology is inter-disciplinary and as a result the Panel expects to assess inter-disciplinary research across the full spectrum of sub-disciplines in UoAs 1 and 2.
+Areas of inter-disciplinary research that are relevant to the Panel include, but are not restricted to, computer engineering, bio-medical engineering, bio-mechanical engineering and materials research.